ncatlab/nlab-content/pages/259.md

   (induced from the inner horn inclusion $\Lambda[2]_1 \to \Delta[2]$) is an acyclic [[Kan fibration]].

 The second condition says manifestly that a quasi-category is a simplicial set in which composition of any two composable edges is defined up to a contractible space of choices.
+This is the [[coherence law]] on compositon.

 The equivalence of these two definitions is due to [[Andre Joyal]] and recalled as [[Higher Topos Theory|HTT, corollary 2.3.2.2]].